yogeshwaran01/instagramy/README.md

 ### Getting Session Id of Instrgram

 For Login into Instagram via instagramy session id is required.
 No username or password is Needed.
-You must be login in same machine to get session id
+You must be login into Instagram via Browser to get session id

 1. Login into Instagram in default webbrowser
 2. Move to Developer option